Clark Kent (Superman & Lois): Early life

 Clark was born in 1979 on the planet Krypton into the House of El to his parents, scientists Jor-El and Lara Lor-Van.
 Shortly after his birth, Krypton was on the brink of destruction so his parents sent him to Earth, along with his 13-year-old cousin, Kara Zor-El.
-His pod crushed on Smallville, Kansas, where he was found by Jonathan and Martha Kent, and adopted him as their own, while his cousin's pod crushed 24 years later.
+His pod crashed on Smallville, Kansas, where he was found by Jonathan and Martha Kent, and adopted him as their own, while his cousin's pod crashed 24 years later.
 As a kid, he developed superpowers due to the Sun's yellow radiation.
 He became a vigilante during his youth, solving crimes with his friend Chloe.
 Clark felt like a stranger and connecting to the world was tough.
 As an adult he moved to Metropolis and started working for the Daily Planet where he met Lois Lane.
 He came head-to-head with numerous supervillains, such as General Zod, Doomsday and Lex Luthor.
 In 2003, he discovers his cousin's pod and her in it and takes her to the Danvers, whom he trusts to raise her.
 In 2015 he finally defeats Lex and sends him to prison.